 nothing you desire can compare with her.

 I tell my kids often, that I may not know when they have lied or done something wrong.
 However, the Lord is always there.
 He sees and hears it all.
-Honestly, it says that He knows the words on our tongue before we speak it.
-Also, He knows the thoughts in our heads before we think it.
+Honestly, it says that He knows the words on our tongue before we speak them.
+Also, He knows the thoughts in our heads before we think them.

 Oh, be careful little eyes what you see.
 Be careful little ears what you hear.
 For the Father up above is looking down in love.
 Oh, be careful little eyes (and ears).
 He is always watching.
 His discipline can be far more painful than any physical discipline that I could ever think of.

 16 She offers you long life in her right hand,

 17 She will guide you down delightful paths;